sthzg/gcli-scala/README.md

 **From within SBT**: (`--noop` prevents actually opening the browser)

-    > run I really need to find this -q y
-    Searching for: I really need to find this
+    > run -q:y I really need to find this                            # last year Searching for: I really need to find this
     noop: would run open https://www.google.com/?#q=I+really+need+to+find+this&tbs=qdr:y

-    > run I really need to find this -q m
-    Searching for: I really need to find this
+    > run I really need to find this -q m                            # last month Searching for: I really need to find this
     noop: would run open https://www.google.com/?#q=I+really+need+to+find+this&tbs=qdr:m

-    > run and now for something different --yfrom:2013 Searching for: and now for something different
+    > run and now for something different --yfrom:2013               # later than 2013
+    Searching for: and now for something different
     noop: would run open https://www.google.com/?#q=and+now+for+something+different&tbs=cdr:1,cd_min:2013,cd_max:

-    > run and now for something different --yto:2013 Searching for: and now for something different
+    > run and now for something different --yto:2013                 # older than 2013
+    Searching for: and now for something different
     noop: would run open https://www.google.com/?#q=and+now+for+something+different&tbs=cdr:1,cd_min:,cd_max:2013

-    > run and now for something different --yfrom:2010 --yto:2013
+    > run and now for something different --yfrom:2010 --yto:2013    # between 2010 and 2013
     Searching for: and now for something different
     noop: would run open https://www.google.com/?#q=and+now+for+something+different&tbs=cdr:1,cd_min:2010,cd_max:2013

+**Configuration**
+–––

+`WIP` When you run the command, you will be prompted for approval to create a `.gcli` directory at your home dir.
+If you approve a `config.json` will be saved in that directory.
+There is currently no nice api to write the config file, but you could open it up in your editor and modify these settings:

+    # vi ~/.gcli/config.json
+    startCommand ... the command that will be invoked in your shell to open the browser (default: open) tld ............ the Google top-level domain to use for your search (default: com)

+`open` works on Mac OS X, but you could change it for example to invoke `open -a firefox` or something similar.
+On other platforms another command might be needed, e.g. `xdg-open` on Linux.

+The reason for making `.gcli` a directory rather than a dot-file is that this directory will also be the storage location for search profiles and other user settings in the future.

+In a future version the path itself will become configurable, so that it gets possible to store these files in Dropbox, Livedrive, etc.

+**Caution** the `startCommand` is currently executed as is, so if someone tries to do some `sudo rm -Rfv / && open` in that setting that might become a sad moment.

 **Running from CLI**
 –––